 Teams with a long-term mindset tend to be more resilient in the face of challenges.
 Leaders have the emotional maturity to not react to every setback as if it’s a disaster.
 As a leader, your thought process in the face of a problem could go something like this, Byrd says:

 “This tiny incident that’s happening right now is not defining me, it’s not defining us.
 I’m defining success not in terms of this specific metric, but on a wider, more elevated perspective.
 Instead of feeling deflated in the face of challenge, I understand that this moment is just a pearl on a string.
 It’s not the whole story.”

 This attitude ties back to the idea of psychological safety.
 People understand that one mistake does not threaten their value as a team member.
 Individual setbacks do not ‘make or break’ the team.
 Everyone is working toward a broader vision.

 A long-term mindset creates intrinsic motivation by linking team performance to a wider sense of purpose.

 “Fundamentally, people want meaning.
 They desire that deeply in their work,” Byrd says.
 “That greater sense of meaning, purpose, and vision is what allows people to align around their work, and align their goals.”

 Ask yourself: Does every success or failure along the way ‘make or break’ us as a team?
 Do we react to every problem as if it’s a crisis?
 Do we accept that there will be highs and lows as we work together toward a wider long-term mission?

 Want more information on leading your team to the next level of excellence?
-Consider Experience to Lead’s experiential learning programs.
-Each program provides unique experiences that improve the leadership of individuals, teams, and organizations.
+Consider our experiential learning solutions to address the unique needs and challenges facing your organization.
+Each program provides unique experiences that improve the leadership of individuals, teams and organizations.
 Contact Us to learn more.